 Has a unique sour taste gotten from the fermentation process it goes through.

 Pap processing involves leaving the grain to soak in water for some days, this allows for some level of fermentation to take place

-Next, It is then blended, sieved, then starch collected after settling, water is then drained off the starch and used in making pap.
-Learn more on how to process corn for pap.
+Next, It is then blended, sieved, then starch collected after settling, water is then drained off, the sediment is the raw pap that is used in making pap we eat.